4 Tips for Implementing the FDA’s Guidance on Electronic Submissions

 Get started today

-The FDA’s guidance on promotional material submissions is opening up an exciting time for ad/promo review teams.
-Organizations should take the opportunity to not just meet the requirements but also streamline their processes to optimize their internal and external communication.
+Organizations should take the opportunity to not just meet the requirements but also streamline their processes and systems to optimize their internal and external communication.